Your Guide to Florida's West & East Coast Beaches

 Unspoiled, unharried beaches

-Think of Apalachicola and oysters come to mind.
-Here, at Indian Pass, there’s an oyster lagoon that’s known worldwide, as well as a broad beach that’s serene and uncrowded, as many in this region are.
+Think of Apalachicola and a broad beach that’s serene and uncrowded comes to mind.
 From here, you can boat to the St. Vincent National Wildlife Refuge or one of the other pristine barrier islands off the Apalachicola coast.
 This region is also home to the Cape San Blas beach, located on St. Joseph Peninsula, which contains unspoiled Florida east coast beaches within several beach parks.
 For a secluded beach oasis, head to St. Joseph Peninsula State Park at the tip of the peninsula.

 Apalachee Bay Region